jmd-dk/concept/_sources/troubleshooting.rst.txt

 It is also possible that the cluster configuration just do not play nicely with the current MPI implementation in use.
-If you installed CO\ *N*\ CEPT using one of the MPI implementations present on the cluster, try again, using another preinstalled MPI library.
+If you installed CO\ *N*\ CEPT using one of the MPI implementations present on the cluster, try again, using another pre-installed MPI library.
 If you let CO\ *N*\ CEPT install its own MPI, try switching from MPICH to OpenMPI or vice versa, as described :ref:`here <installing_mpich_or_openmpi>`.